- The local newspaper

 You can also offer an incentive for leaving a review, like a discount on their next purchase.

-Just make sure that you’re not violating any of the platforms’ terms of service by offering incentives for reviews.
+Ensure you’re not violating any of the platforms’ terms of service by offering incentives for reviews.

-If you want to be really proactive about your local business’ online reputation, check out Vendasta’s Reputation Manager.
+If you want to be proactive about your local business’ online reputation, check out Vendasta’s Reputation Manager.

 Your content – written word and videos